Netflix/pollyjs/docs/configuration.md

 _Type_: `Array`
 _Default_: `['fetch', 'xhr']`

-The adapter(s) the polly will hook into.
+The adapter(s) polly will hook into.

 __Example__